The Indonesian Government is promoting Batam, the archipelago’s only free trade zone, to investors looking to diversify their global supply chain.

 Global businesses diversify supply and manufacturing

-Given the impact of COVID-19 on global supply chains, companies are currently looking enhance their supply chain resilience by diversifying their manufacturing and supply bases.
-Generally, growing interest in Batam will bring more demand for and value the home country as economy recovers post-pandemic.
+Given the impact of COVID-19 on global supply chains, companies are currently looking to enhance their supply chain resilience by diversifying their manufacturing and supply bases.
+Generally, growing interest in Batam will bring more demand for and value to the home country as the economy recovers post-pandemic.

 Volex, a Britain-based company that manufactures and supplies power cords and cables electronic products will be expanding its operations in Batam.
 According to the Batam Development Authority, the first-phase commitment from Volex is worth US$18 million.